hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 case of _data enrichment_.
-In this scenario there is a single, potentially infinite data stream (the _primary_ stream), that goes through a mapping transformation which attaches to each item some more items it found by hashtable lookup.
+In this scenario there is a single, potentially infinite data stream (the _primary_ stream), that goes through a mapping transformation which attaches to each item some more items found by hashtable lookup.
 The hashtables have been populated from all the other streams (the _enriching_ streams) before the consumption of the primary stream started.